(reading time: 1 hour, 30 minutes)

 They passed by the woman with the belt full of books.
 Clix had no shoes on; his nails were long and sharp.
 There was a fire pit next to her, still red hot.
 He judged the positioning carefully, let the gravefolk bear all his weight, and kicked outward.
 He struck one of the copies of the Toil Papers, breaking its tie to the traitor’s belt.
 The book sailed away, landing on the edge of the fire pit, wobbling, and then falling in.

 Orange flames shot up, happy for the food.
 The Papists stopped dead in their tracks.
 The gravefolk released him and ran to fish the book out.
-Clix backed up towards the door.
+Clix backed up toward the door.
 The women of his village now muttered prayers of protection under their breath; they tried to shield him with their faith.

 “Plowr rett duegraema.
 Flyn threygraeda xys-whyr de, nuhn din-da.
 Hal Clix de.
 Duegraema xys dyn dorluf-poss aal.
 Hal duegraema de.
 Xys de.
 Dil-due de.
 Nuhn din-da.
 Plx bling Plwer, plx hyl geh-grae.
 Hal clix xys-whyr de.”